Pysyk scores 3 times as Panthers beat Maple Leafs 5-3 - WHIZ News

 Mike Hoffman had a goal and an assist for Florida, which trailed 3-1 early in the third period.
 Mike Matheson had three assists, and Sergei Bobrovsky made 31 saves in the Panthers’ seventh win in eight games.

-Frederik Andersen started for Toronto and stopped seven of eight shots before departing with an upper-body injury after a collision with Panthers center Frank Vatrano.
-Michael Hutchinson came in and allowed three goals on 13 shots.
+Frederik Andersen started for Toronto and stopped seven of eight shots, but was forced into concussion protocol after getting bumped into at least three times — with the worst coming on a collision with Panthers center Frank Vatrano.

+Coach Sheldon Keefe said his No. 1 goalie passed concussion protocol, but he didn’t know if he would practice Tuesday before the Leafs fly to New York for a meeting with the Rangers on Wednesday.

 Auston Matthews, William Nylander and John Tavares scored for Toronto, which had won three in a row.
 Mitch Marner had two assists.